lara-sundare6/lara-sundare6.github.io/_posts/2024-08-07-paving-the-way-for-sustainable-tech.md

 ![The Hamina data center's exterior showcases its location and design](https://images.adsttc.com/media/images/55e8/907e/6c9d/b5e4/0f00/0042/slideshow/google_lpp_001.jpg?1441304688)

 As my passion for cloud computing grows, I'm drawn to Finland's vibrant tech scene, emphasis on work-life balance, and strong sense of community.
 The prospect of working amongst groundbreaking cloud infrastructure like the Hamina data center, with its focus on sustainability and energy efficiency, is incredibly exciting.
-I believe that as efforts like the Hamina data center increase, we'll discover even more innovative ways to utilize green computing to create a sustainable future for both technology and our planet.
+I believe that as efforts like the Hamina data center increase, we'll discover innovative ways to utilize green computing to create a sustainable future for both technology and our planet.
 The timing feels right to finally make my dream of living and working there a reality, and I've spent these Summer months diligently planning my move.
 I've been exploring job opportunities, including the virtual job fair "Rekrytori" on Tavata, and I eagerly anticipate the in-person Rekry Expo '24 in Turku this November.

 > [Google's Current Green Report 2024](https://blog.google/outreach-initiatives/sustainability/2024-environmental-report/): Google's 2024 Environmental Report details the company's progress in making AI models more energy-efficient and developing tools to help other AI stakeholders reduce emissions.
 However, they also face challenges such as the growing energy consumption of data centers and supply chain emissions.
 Despite these hurdles, Google remains committed to achieving net-zero emissions by 2030.